Did you know that all rivers combined only cover about 0.1% of all the land on the planet?

 - Length: 6,300 kilometers (3,900 miles)

-The Yangtze River is the longest river in Asia.
+The Yangtze River is the longest in Asia.
 It flows all across China from west to east and drains into the East China Sea near the city of Shanghai.
 The river has played a crucial role in the history of China for thousands of years.
 It still does as the Yangtze River Delta is one of the most prosperous regions in the country and the Chinese government actively works on developing the transport network alongside the river.
 The most powerful dam in the world, the Three Gorges Dam, is located on the river.

 8. Volga River